norayr/sh_feeder/README.md

                      --feed-id FEED_ID --feed-url FEED_URL
                      [--ignore-tag IGNORE_TAG] [--limit LIMIT] [--no-branding]
                      --pod-url POD_URL [--post-raw-link] [--timeout TIMEOUT]
-                     [--username USERNAME] [--via VIA] [--summary | --body] (--password PASSWORD | --fetch-only) [--debug | --quiet]
+                     [--username USERNAME] [--via VIA] [--summary | --full] (--password PASSWORD | --fetch-only) [--debug | --quiet]

 optional arguments:
-  --aspect-id ASPECT_ID
+  -h, --help            show this help message and exit --aspect-id ASPECT_ID
-                        Aspects to share with.
-May specified multiple times (default: 'public')
-  --auto-tag AUTO_TAG   Hashtags to add to all posts.
-May be specified
+                        Numerical aspect ID to share with.
+May be specified multiple times (default: 'public') --auto-tag AUTO_TAG   Hashtags to add to all posts.
+May be specified multiple times
-                        multiple times
-  --category-tags       Attempt to automatically hashtagify RSS item
-                        'categories'
-  --database DATABASE   The SQLite file to store feed data (default:
-                        'feed.db')
-  --embed-image         Embed an image in the post if a link exists --feed-id FEED_ID     An arbitrary identifier for this feed --feed-url FEED_URL   The feed URL
+  --category-tags       Automatically hashtagify RSS item 'categories' if any --database DATABASE   The file to store feed data (default: 'feed.db') --embed-image         Embed an image in the post if a link exists --feed-id FEED_ID     An arbitrary label for this feed --feed-url FEED_URL   The feed URL
   --ignore-tag IGNORE_TAG
-                        Hashtags to filter out.
-May be specified multiple times
-  --limit LIMIT         Only post n items per script run, to prevent post-
+                        Hashtag to filter out.
+May be specified multiple times --limit LIMIT         Only post n items per script run, to prevent post- spamming
-                        spamming
-  --no-branding         Do not include 'posted via pod_feeder_v2' footer to
+  --no-branding         Do not include 'via pod_feeder_v2' footer to posts --pod-url POD_URL     The pod URL
-                        posts
-  --pod-url POD_URL     The pod URL
   --post-raw-link       Post the raw link instead of hyperlinking the article
                         title
-  --timeout TIMEOUT     How many hours to keep attempting failed posts
+  --timeout TIMEOUT     How many hours to keep re-trying failed posts (default
-                        (default 72)
+                        72)
   --username USERNAME   The D* login username
+  --via VIA             Sets the 'posted via' footer text (default:
+                        'pod_feeder_v2')
-  --via VIA             Sets the 'posted via' text (default: 'pod_feeder_v2') --summary             Post the summary text of the feed item --body                Post the body (full text) of the feed item --password PASSWORD   The D* user password --fetch-only          Don't publish to Diaspora, queue the new feed items
+  --summary             Post the summary text of the feed item --full, --body        Post the full text of the feed item --password PASSWORD   The D* user password --fetch-only          Don't publish to Diaspora, queue the new feed items
                         for later